graezykev/mono-repo/README.md

 ```

-Choose the brand colors from Color Pallet or use primary color (as I said they are usually overlap).
+Choose Brand colors from Color Pallet or use primary colors (as I said they are usually overlap each other).

 ```sh
 touch tokens/color/brand.js